hyperoslo/hyper-alerts/README.md

 Hyper Alerts notifies people whenever someone posts to Facebook or Twitter.

+## Disclaimer

+Hyper Alerts uses Facebook Query Language (FQL), which is no longer supported for new applications.
+Pending a rewrite of the Facebook adapter, you cannot use Hyper Alerts to get alerts for activity on Facebook.

 ## Installation

 Hyper Alerts requires [Ruby](https://www.ruby-lang.org/en/), [MongoDB](http://www.mongodb.org/) and [Redis](http://redis.io/) to